If you know what an expedited service in trucking is then you know that it may provide you with more freedom compared to being a company driver.

 The U.S. government requires all interstate carriers to obtain Motor Carrier (MC) numbers from the Federal Motor Carrier Safety Administration.

 The cost of insurance depends on a few factors.
 They are the amount of coverage you get, your driving history, and the amount of time you're in the business.

-Once you have that setup, you can go to a bank and open a business account.
+Once you have set up an EIN, you can go to a bank to open a business account.

 An accountant helps you prevent all the finance-related issues.

 An accountant explains to you how your expenses impact profits.